New equations of state constrained by nuclear physics, observations, and QCD calculations of high-density nuclear matter: Equation of state variations

 \section{Equation of state variations}

-With the energy density functional in place, we perform variations of the input choices in order to span a range of EOS that covers the uncertainties of the constraints discussed in Sec.~\ref{ch2}.
+With the energy density functional in place, we perform variations of the input choices to span a range of EOS that covers the uncertainties of the constraints discussed in Sec.~\ref{ch2}.
 First, we discuss the variations of nuclear matter properties in Sec.~\ref{sec41}.
 This involves the four representative $(\esym,L)$ pairs shown in Fig.~\ref{fig:EsymL} as well as three choices for the saturation properties of SNM.
 In Sec.~\ref{sec42}, we then analyze the behavior of the EOS parametrization for the three effective mass scenarios introduced in Sec.~\ref{sec31}.
 This is followed by high-density variations of the pressure for PNM and SNM in Sec.~\ref{sec43}.
 These variations are performed for each set of expansion coefficients $\delta_i$ and each of the corresponding $d$ values given by Eqs.~\eqref{eq:deltasets} and~\eqref{eq:dsets}, respectively.
+For each type of variation, we show the corresponding influence on the energy per particle, pressure, and speed of sound for PNM and SNM with an associated figure.